Madison Square Garden Gold Ticket Award: Performers in the MSG Hall of Fame

+21st century: Performers awarded permanent banners

+In the 21st century Madison Square Garden has honored sports figures and performing artists by raising permanent banners in the venue.
+In September 2022, Harry Styles became the third musical artist to have his banner raised in recognition of a run of 15 sold-out shows during his "Love on Tour 2022" residency.

 MSG Gold Ticket Awards of note

 According to the American Society of Composers, Authors and Publishers (ASCAP), Earth, Wind & Fire were the "first black performers" to receive the MSG Gold Ticket Award.
 Billboard magazine, however, reported that both The Jackson 5 and Sly Stone were eligible as of October 17, 1977, when the award was first announced.
 The Jacksons received their award in 1981.

 Billy Joel received the award after selling out Madison Square Garden for five nights in a row in 1980.
 In 2018 Joel played his 100th show at MSG, the record for most lifetime performances there.

 The Grateful Dead were presented the award after selling out two MSG engagements in one year: the first was a two-night run in January 1979, and the second was a three-night stand in September.
 They had not played at MSG prior to the January engagement.
 Tickets for each show sold out the same day they went on sale.

 Bruce Springsteen was the first performer who had participated in two different "events" that received the award: his own appearances at Madison Square Garden from 1978 into 1980, and his appearances in the "No Nukes" Concerts in September 1979.
 Phil Collins has also been a dual recipient of the award, in 1986 as a member of Genesis, and again in 1990 as a solo performer.